Estimated reading time: 22 minutes

 If you’re decided to get started on your slow fashion journey, a reorganization of your jewelry box is definitely due.
 By curating a collection of made-to-last jewelry and timeless classics and donating everything that is not designed to achieve those goals, you are already halfway there.
-And when it comes to bling, there’s nothing more timeless than elegant pearls and statement necklaces.
+And when it comes to bling, there’s nothing more timeless than elegant pearls and statement necklaces, perfectly paired with your arsenal of dangle earrings.
 A classic white pearl necklace goes a long way in making you look chic in every occasion – and what’s better, it’s the kind of piece that doesn’t come with an expiration date.
 Shop our collection of Pearl Necklaces in lustrous white for classic, elegant pearls that last a lifetime.

 - 21 Things You Can Do Today to Move from Fast Fashion to Slow Fashion - February 4, 2021